-Make a Difference Through Science
+Making a Difference Through Science

+Until 2011, only one drug was FDA approved for the treatment of metastatic melanoma.
+Now, we have 10X that many FDA approved treatments for melanoma.
+Research has made the difference.
 If you are looking for a way to get involved in melanoma research, you can participate in any number of ways – through a clinical trial, as a research advocate, in the grant review process, and/or through fundraising.
 Consider getting involved today!

 Join the War on Melanoma™: The War on Melanoma™ is an all-fronts effort to eliminate melanoma as a cause of death, primarily focusing on the link between early detection of melanoma leading to improved survivorship.
 This effort is led by principal investigator Sancy Leachman, MD, PhD, Chair of the Department of Dermatology at OHSU and the Melanoma Program Director of Knight Cancer Institute.
 The War on Melanoma™ brings science, technology, and public health outreach together with the general public, patients, families and healthcare providers with the goal of ending deaths from this form of cancer.